tdownie0/music-theor-ease/topics/Fundamentals/ch4.md

 | else           |
 | switch         |

-We saw the usage of "if" and "else" in the above example.
+We saw the usage of `if` and `else` in the above example.
 The way it works may be the way that you already suspect.
-When the "if" has its conditions met in the parenthesis next to it, that section of the code (the area within the {} after the ()) will be entered and executed.
-Otherwise, the else portion of the code will be entered and executed.
-With those two out of the way, now enters the "else if" condition.
-This is an in between state between the "if" and the "else", allowing for more opportunities to catch specific if statements.
+When the `if` has its conditions met in the parenthesis next to it, that section of the code (the area within the `{}` after the `()`) will be entered and executed.
+Otherwise, the `else` portion of the code will be entered and executed.
+With those two out of the way, now enters the `else if` condition.
+This is an in between state between the `if` and the `else`, allowing for more opportunities to catch specific `if` statements.

 ```ts
 if (color === "red") {